Skip to content

 You might also notice unusually shaped trees dotted across the parkland.
 These are mostly likely to be lapsed pollards.
 Pollarding is an ancient form of tree management and trees grown within grazed pastures had their crowns regularly cut at around eight feet high, to keep them well above the browsing height of the livestock below.
 This allowed the land to be used for grazing animals and to provide useful material from the trees.

-Trees in summer at Basildon Park, Berkshire | © National Trust Images/James Dobson
+Take a stroll in the grounds at Basildon Park | © National Trust Images/James Dobson

 Military foundations